WAZZ

-WAZZ (1490 AM, "My Kiss Radio 93.5") is a Top 40 (CHR) radio station in Fayetteville, North Carolina, owned by Beasley Media Group, LLC., and is "Never More Than 60 Seconds Away From Music".
+WAZZ (1490 AM, "My Kiss Radio 93.5") is a Contemporary hit radio station in Fayetteville, North Carolina, owned by Beasley Media Group, LLC.
 Its studios and transmitter are located separately in Fayetteville.

 History

-WFLB signed on February 18, 1948 with John M. Croft as general manager.
+WFLB signed on the air on February 18, 1948, with John M. Croft as general manager.
 WFLB was a commercial radio station in Fayetteville, North Carolina.
 Significant local programs produced by the station included 3-B Time, with disc jockey Bill Bowser, in 1948.

 In the 1950s, the station signed on a TV outlet, WFLB-TV 18, which folded later in the 1950s.

 Starting in the mid-1950s, WFLB played what was called Top 40.

 Newsman Johnny Joyce was the leading radio news anchor in Fayetteville.
 He worked at WFLB (AM) until the late 1970s where he joined WFAI (AM).

 In the late 1970s, WFLB (AM) was a top 40 powerhouse in Fayetteville, North Carolina radio market.
 The station featured on air personalities Larry "Records" Cannon, Andy "Stonewall" Jackson, Debbi Tanna, John Braxton and Mark McKay.
 Mark McKay currently is 25-year veteran sports anchor for CNN.

 In 1991, station owners Henry Hoot and Rev. Gardner Altman also owned WFAI, which began playing traditional gospel artists such as Shirley Caesar, Willie Neal Johnson and The Gospel Keynotes, and the Rev. James Cleveland, while WFLB would play The Kingsmen, Chuck Wagon Gang and The Bishops.

 WFLB switched to adult standards in December 1994.